 We understand that you might have questions about all workers’ compensation benefits.
 If you have never been hurt on the job, it is common to have questions and concerns about what happens next.

-Contact our Clearwater law firm to schedule a free consultation with one of our Florida workers’ compensation lawyers at (727) 796-8282 if you have been injured at work.
+For more information, please contact the Clearwater and St. Petersburg workers’ compensation law firm of Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers at the nearest location to schedule a free consultation today.
 We will answer your questions about workers’ comp claims and offer legal advice to help you receive all of the benefits you are entitled to.

 We serve in Pinellas County, and its surrounding areas: